College Tuition and Taxes: What You Need to Know

 There are three main sources of tax savings on college expenses: tax credits, tax deductions and savings plans benefits.

 If you pay higher education expenses for yourself, your spouse or a dependent, you may qualify for an education tax credit, which can reduce the amount of federal income tax you owe.
 Consider these two options:

 - The American Opportunity Tax Credit allows you to claim a maximum annual credit of $2,500 per student for qualified expenses paid during the first four years of college.

 - The Lifetime Learning Credit lets you claim a credit of up to $2,000 per year for undergraduate, graduate and professional students, for an unlimited number of years.

 Higher education expenses can also help reduce your taxable income.
 Here are a few tax deductions that you may qualify for:

 - A tuition and fees deduction can reduce your taxable income by up to $4,000, and you won't have to itemize your tax return to claim this deduction.
-Consult with a MilTax professional to see if you are eligible.
+Connect with a MilTax consultant to see if you are eligible.

 - A student loan interest deduction allows you to deduct up to $2,500 of the interest you've paid on qualified student loans.
 You won't have to itemize your tax return to receive this deduction either, and you may qualify for it if your modified adjusted gross income is less than $75,000 (or $155,000 if you file a joint return).